ucsdidea/deep_learning/README.md

     3. install TensorFlow: ``pip install --upgrade tensorflow``

 ### Windows
-1. open the Anaconda Prompt
+1. open the Anaconda Command Prompt
 2. run the following commands in the terminal (type each line and hit enter):
     1. create a new Anaconda environment: ``conda create -n tensorflow python=3.5 numpy scipy matplotlib jupyter``
     2. activate the environment: ``activate tensorflow``